Youtirsin/clashctl2/README.md

 # update clash config
 ~/clashctl/clashctl update <url>

+# show options and select
+~/clashctl/clashctl

+# or type commands
 # start clash
 ~/clashctl/clashctl start

-# once started, use the shortcuts to apply or de-apply proxy for your terminal
+# after started, use the shortcuts to set or unset proxy for your terminal
 ~/clashctl/set_proxy
 ~/clashctl/unset_proxy

+# stop clash
+~/clashctl/clashctl stop

 # see more from help
 ~/clashctl/clashctl help
 ```